Instructor/Facilitator: Ellen Dorsey, Washington Central UUSD Instructional Coach

 (October 2020 – May, 2021) 3 Graduate St. Michael’s Credits

 Target Audience: New and experienced instructional coaches, administrators interested in developing a coach approach.

-Dates: October 15 and November 13, 2019, January 8, March 17, and May 6, 2020
+Dates: October 15 and November 12, 2020, January 15, March 17, and May 6, 2021

 Texts: Jim Knight’s Corwin books: Better Conversations: Coaching Ourselves and Each Other to be more Credible, Caring and Connected and The Impact Cycle: What Instructional Coaches Should do to Foster Powerful Improvements in Teaching

 This course is designed to meet the learning needs of coaches with varying levels of experience.
 The learning opportunities are designed to fit within Jim Knight’s framework for Instructional Coaching and the Instructional Coaching Practice Standards developed by the New Teacher Center.